ChristofferJe/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 #### Measured Variables
-The measured variables that are averaged based on subject and activity, is consiting of 86 different variables based either on meam or standard deviation:
+The measured variables that are averaged based on subject and activity, is consiting of 86 different variables based either on meam or standard deviation.
+All used measured variables can be seen below:

 "TimeBodyAccelerometer.mean...X"
 "TimeBodyAccelerometer.mean...Y"